 Any professional education class more than five years old, following a break in enrollment, will not fulfill the requirements of the OPSU Teacher Education Program and must be repeated.
-New State Department of Education or Oklahoma Commission for Teacher Preparation regulations will be followed when implemented.
+New State Department of Education or Oklahoma Office of Educational Quality and Accountability (OEQA) regulations will be followed when implemented.